Swordfish90/cheap-upscaling-triangulation/README.md

 Cheap Upscaling Triangulation (CUT) is a family of single-image upscaling algorithms for retro games designed to be:

 * **Versatile**: can upscale from and to any image resolution and are applicable to all the 2D and 3D consoles that [Lemuroid](https://github.com/Swordfish90/Lemuroid) supports
-* **Efficient**: keep the number of samples and calculations as low as possible in order to minimize battery consumption
+* **Efficient**: keep the number of samples and calculations as low as possible to minimize battery consumption

 In order to achieve this, we need to **CUT some corners**...
 Literally!